theely/Open-GoPro-Mount/README.md

 # Open GoPro Mount

-Intriducing a modular open source GoPro mount for FPV Drones.
+A modular open source GoPro mount for FPV Drones.

+## STL File
+STL files are ready to print GoPro Mounts, all available combinations of camera holders and frames mounts are available in the [STL folder](./STL)
+If your specific camera model or frame is not yet supported, please [file a request](https://github.com/theely/Open-GoPro-Mount/issues).

 ## Design Principle
 * Designed to be extremely duravble, ultra light and easy to 3D print.